borgar/xlsx-convert/README.md

 ### <a name="output" href="#output">#</a> Output:

-The JSON spreadsheet format is similar to, but not 100% compatible with the [CSF structure](https://github.com/SheetJS/sheetjs#common-spreadsheet-format) emitted by the [`xlsx` package](https://github.com/SheetJS/sheetjs).
+The [JSON spreadsheet format](https://jsfkit.github.io/types/) is similar to, but not compatible with the [CSF structure](https://github.com/SheetJS/sheetjs#common-spreadsheet-format) used by the [`xlsx` package](https://github.com/SheetJS/sheetjs).

 Supported cell properties are:

 | Cell. | Note |
 |- |-